silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 A few years ago, I thought having success on Instagram could become my side hustle.
 It happened to a lot of people, so why not me?
 I purchased an online course from a famous influencer to understand how to make my account _Instagram-worthy_, and get my pictures at the top of the algorithm.

 From that moment, I’ve been stuck in a loop.
 I’d go out and enthusiastically take photos, publish them, and check the statistic to see how they fared.
-I’ve had good moments, met great people, but it was never enough. **As a photographer, I was never enough**.
+I’ve had good moments, met great people, but it was never enough. _As a photographer, I was never enough_.
 The statistics became a problem: I was obsessed with them.
 I’d constantly check them, wondering what I was doing wrong.

 When it all became too much, I switched to a personal account, hoping to solve my the issue with the tap of a button.
-It didn’t happen: *the numbers weren’t the real problem*.
+It didn’t happen: _the numbers weren’t the real problem_.

 Every time I was in a [photography rut and couldn’t take pictures]({{ site.url }}/photography/photography-rut/), I’d feel guilty because I had nothing to post.
-My passion for photography went from being a hobby that never let me down to **a cause of anxiety and feelings of inadequacy**.
+My passion for photography went from being a hobby that never let me down to a cause of anxiety and feelings of inadequacy.

 Ever since I deactivated my Instagram account, I take photos whenever I feel like it.
 I post them [on Flickr](https://www.flickr.com/photos/silvia-m/){:target="_blank" rel="noopener"}, or keep them to myself.
 It doesn’t matter much anymore, as long as I have a creative outlet.